 Why is the tax amount showing as $0.00 on a manually created invoice?

 1. Check if this is your first invoice.

 The first invoice you create in Stripe will not have sales tax applied by Anrok.
-If this will be a big limitation for you, please reach out to email@example.com for more information.
+If this is a big limitation for you, please reach out to firstname.lastname@example.org for more information.